lostjared/UnRarMulti/README.md

 # UnRarMulti

-Batch rar extraction.
-Select .rar archives to extract one at a time to specific location or use the directory scan to add all archives in a directory tree and then extract them.
+UnRarMulti is a tool designed for batch extraction of RAR archives.
+It allows users to either select individual .rar files for extraction to a designated location or employ the directory scan feature.
+The directory scan option facilitates the addition of all archives found within a directory tree, enabling their subsequent extraction in a streamlined manner.